q-omar/muonDetector/assignment1/README.md

-# muonDetector
+# Folder for Assignment 1 stuff
-A real world client project for our SENG 300 class.
+Assignment1.pdf is the current iteration of our submission.
+The checklist.pdf tracks our progress.